hdShang/arxiv-daily/docs/cs-CL/2025-06-17/papers/250614234v1-xolver-multi-agent-reasoning-with-holistic-experience-learning-just-.md

 ---
 layout: default
-title: Xolver: Multi-Agent Reasoning with Holistic Experience Learning Just Like an Olympiad Team
+title: "Xolver: Multi-Agent Reasoning with Holistic Experience Learning Just Like an Olympiad Team"
 ---

 # Xolver: Multi-Agent Reasoning with Holistic Experience Learning Just Like an Olympiad Team